AbhinavA10/ML-courses/ML-with-Python/README.md

 This is just an extension of binary classification and can be done with 1 of the following approaches:

 #### One vs. all (One vs. Rest)
-- If we have to classify between 3 classes, we treat the problem as 3 seperate *binary* classification problems.
+- If we have to classify between 3 classes, we treat the problem as 3 separate *binary* classification problems.
     - We create 3 classifiers.
 Each classifier predicts 1 class vs. the rest
     - For predicting class of new input, we run the input through each classifier and pick the class with the highest probability.
 - [Andrew Ng's lesson](https://www.youtube.com/watch?v=DuXmFxDSc9U)